-3. Verify that the base platform is level, and then tighten all hardware to secure the assembly in place.
+Step 3: Verify that the base platform is level, and then tighten all hardware to secure the assembly in place.

-Perform the following task only after the cabinet is installed on the mounting fixture.
+Perform the following task only after the cabinet is onsite and ready to install on the mounting fixture.
 Completing the fixture installation requires installing the top bracket on the cabinet roof and securing it to the wall or H-frame.
-See Installing the Cabinet on a Wall or H-Frame (on page 66) for instructions.
+See Installing the Cabinet on a Wall or H-Frame for instructions.